AlgyJr/ios_guides/Configuring-a-Parse-Server.md

     The Parse server relies on the [node-apn](https://github.com/node-apn/) module for sending Apple push notifications.
 See [this guide](https://github.com/node-apn/node-apn/blob/master/doc/provider.markdown) for more information about iOS push options.

-    Apple has two separate push notification environments for production and development purposes.
-Whether your push tokens are granted for development or production purposes depends on the certificate used to build your app.
-If the app was signed using an App Store certificate, it is designated for production.
-Otherwise, in most other cases, the token is relying on the development environment.

-    If you are building and testing your app in XCode (note that push notifications cannot be tested on an emulator), you will likely be testing in the development environment.
-Once your app is distributed through the app store, you will need to setup the Parse server to be rely on the `production: true` setting.
-You will most likely need to have separate Parse servers, one setup for production and the other setup for development purposes.

 5. Make sure to include this `pushConfig` into your definition:

        ```javascript